lorenzoferrarajr/wordpresscom-video-server/readme.txt

 Stable tag: trunk

 Video solutions framework, including player, transcoder and administration interface utilities as wpmu plugin.
 It powers wordpress.com video solutions.
+Supports multiple formats including HD.
 You need to customize it with your own infrastructure configurations in order to use it.

 == Description ==